open-telemetry/opentelemetry-specification/oteps/0250-Composite_Samplers.md

 - The sampler gets its own `SamplingIntent`, it is a recursive process as described below (unless the sampler is a leaf),
 - The sampler compares the received THRESHOLD value with the trace Randomness value to arrive at the final sampling `Decision`,
-- In case of a positive sampling decision the sampler calls the received `GetAttributes` function to determine the set of `Attributes` to be added to the `Span`, in most cases it will be a recursive step,
 - The sampler calls the received `UpdateTraceState` function passing the parent `Tracestate` and the final sampling `Decision` to get the new `Tracestate` to be associated with the `Span` - again, in most cases this is a recursive step,
+- In case of positive sampling decision:
+  - the sampler calls the received `GetAttributes` function to determine the set of `Attributes` to be added to the `Span`, in most cases it will be a recursive step,
-- The sampler modifies (or removes) the `th` value for the `ot` key in the `Tracestate` according to the final sampling `Decision` and the THRESHOLD used in the second step above.
+  - the sampler calls the received `IsAdjustedCountReliable` function, and in case of `true` it modifies the `th` value for the `ot` key in the `Tracestate` according to the received THRESHOLD; if the returned value is `false`, it removes the `th` value for the `ot` key from the `Tracestate`,
+- In case of negative sampling decision, it removes the `th` value for the `ot` key from the `Tracestate`.

 ### ConsistentRuleBased